idreyn/elemental/README.md

 * __find selector:__ Lets you apply a CSS rule to an arbitrary selector.
 Note that this happens only once, when the object is created.

+# So how do I use it?

+Elemental is dependent on jQuery, so you'll need to include that, along with elemental.js, in the `<head>` of your document.
+After these two `<script>` tags, you can add Elemental definitions like this:

+	<script type='text/elemental' src='my-definitions.elm'></script>